Rogue wave: Extreme rogue wave events

 On 17 November 2020, a buoy moored in 45 m of water on Amphitrite Bank in the Pacific Ocean 7 km off Ucluelet, Vancouver Island, British Columbia, Canada, at recorded a lone 17.6 m wave among surrounding waves about 6 m in height.
 The wave exceeded the surrounding significant wave heights by a factor of 2.93.
 When the wave's detection was revealed to the public in February 2022, one scientific paper and many news outlets christened the event as "the most extreme rogue wave event ever recorded" and a "once-in-a-millennium" event, claiming that, at about three times the height of the waves around it, the Ucluelet wave set a record as the most extreme rogue wave ever recorded at the time in terms of its height in proportion to surrounding waves, and that a wave three times the height of those around it was estimated to occur on average only once every 1,300 years worldwide.

 The Ucluelet event generated controversy.
-Analysis of scientific papers dealing with rogue wave events since 2005 revealed the claims for the record-setting nature and rarity of the wave to be incorrect.
-The paper Oceanic rogue waves by Dysthe, Krogstad and Muller reports on an event in the Black Sea in 2004 which was far more extreme than the Ucluelet wave, where the Datawell Waverider buoy reported a wave whose height was 10.32 m higher and 3.91 times the significant wave height, as detailed in the paper.
+Analysis of scientific papers dealing with rogue wave events since 2005 revealed the claims for the record-setting nature and rarity of the Ucluelet wave to be incorrect.
+The paper Oceanic rogue waves by Dysthe, Krogstad and Muller reports on an event in the Black Sea in 2004 which was far more extreme than the Ucluelet wave, where the Datawell Waverider buoy reported a wave whose height was 10.32 m high and 3.91 times the significant wave height, as detailed in the paper.
 Thorough inspection of the buoy after the recording revealed no malfunction.
 The authors of the paper that reported the Black Sea event assessed the wave as "anomalous" and suggested several theories on how such an extreme wave may have arisen.
-The Black Sea event differs in the fact that it, unlike the Ucluelet wave, was recorded with a high-precision instrument.
+Both the Ucluelet and Black Sea events were recorded by high-precision instruments.
 The Oceanic rogue waves paper also reports even more extreme waves from a different source, but these were possibly overestimated, as assessed by the data's own authors.
 The Black Sea wave occurred in relatively calm weather.

 Furthermore, a paper by I. Nikolkina and I. Didenkulova also reveals waves more extreme than the Ucluelet wave.
-In the paper, they infer that in 2006 a 21 m wave appeared in the Pacific Ocean off the Port of Coos Bay, Oregon, with a significant wave height of 3.9 m.
+In the paper, they disclose that in 2006 a 21 m wave appeared in the Pacific Ocean off the Port of Coos Bay, Oregon, with a significant wave height of 3.9 m.
 The ratio is 5.38, almost twice that of the Ucluelet wave.
 The paper also reveals the incident as marginally more extreme than the Ucluelet event.
 The paper also assesses a report of an 11 m wave in a significant wave height of 1.9 m, but the authors cast doubt on that claim.
-A paper written by Craig B. Smith in 2007 reported on an incident in the North Atlantic, in which the submarine Grouper was hit by a 30-meter wave in calm seas.
+A paper written by Craig B. Smith in 2007 reported on an incident in the North Atlantic, in which the submarine Grouper was hit by a wave estimated to be 30 meters tall in "calm seas".